LONG READ: Putin has lost this winter gas battle, but another energy crisis is ahead

 Brussels was helped in this effort by China’s economic woes, which sharply depressed the demand for gas.
 Beijing was happy to resell Russian LNG it had ordered back to Europe.
 At its high point “Chinese” LNG was accounting for 7% of all Europe’s gas imports.

-This year China’s economy is expected to bounce back after Beijing began to wind down its “no-COVID” restrictions.
-Demand for gas in China will rise again taking much of its LNG off the market.
+This year China’s economy is anticipated to bounce back after Beijing began to wind down its “no-COVID” restrictions.
+Demand for gas in China will rise again, taking much of its LNG off the market.

-The weather will also play a role as there is no guarantee of another mild winter at the end of this one.
+The weather will also play a role, as there is no guarantee of another mild winter at the end of this one.
 Even another hot summer like that of 2022 will cause problems, by driving up power consumption and hence gas consumption for power generation.

-Another risk is that after Russian deliveries were halved twice in the last two years by Kremlin machinations it is not impossible that Russia will cut the transit of gas Ukraine completely, taking another 20bcm off the table.
+Another risk is that after Russian deliveries were halved twice in the last two years by Kremlin machinations, it is not impossible that Russia will cut the transit of gas Ukraine completely, taking another 20 bcm off the table.

 Gas prices were back to normal in January, but gas prices are an unusual commodity in so much as they are determined on the day by a combination of current demand and how much physical storage space is available, not a discount on expected future supplies.
 Warm weather drives down the demand, but as tanks fill to 90% of capacity it starts to become physically difficult to store any more gas, so tank owners are forced to stop buying it even if they want more, pushing prices down.